secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/index.html.md

 * Close the issue once you have submitted your Expensify report.

 **If the cost is [over $1,000 USD](https://about.gitlab.com/handbook/total-rewards/compensation/#exchange-rates)**
-* for conferences, workshops, professional memberships, please send the invoice to `growth-development@gitlab` once you have signed up.
+* For conferences, workshops, professional memberships, please send the invoice to `growth-development@gitlab` once you have signed up.
 For academic study, send a copy of your grades/transcript and invoice to `growth-development@gitlab`.
 Please see the Growth & Development [table](https://about.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/#types-of-growth-and-development-reimbursements) for what additional documentation may be required for reimbursement.
 * Total Rewards will then notify payroll to begin the reimbursement process and close the issue.

 ## Recoupment of Growth and Development Reimbursements